CombustingBats/JedCoreDownload/README.md

 **Version Support History:**
 [Click here to view!] (http://pastebin.com/raw/2Qfut1Tj)

 **Disclaimer:** JedCore is not a part of ProjectKorra.
 JedCore is an addon built for use with ProjectKorra.
 If you manage to break your server with JedCore I cannot be held responsible.
+JedCore does contain a blacklist so I may prevent users who I don't feel are worthy of having access to my hard work from using it.
+Anyone who finds them selves blacklisted can message me and appeal to be removed.